electriccode/electriccode.github.io/projects.md

 UI/UX, Frontend (Desktop, Mobile), AngularJS, Java (Play Framework)

 #### Branching Minds - March - August 2015
-Branching Minds is all about studying children.
+Branching Minds is tobring better understanding between students, parents and teachers.
 It tracks their habits, academic performance and other skills and also generate a report on that.
 I basically worked on frontend integration into an angular app.
 I worked on print and email styles as well.
 UI/UX, Frontend (Desktop, Print), AngularJS